Why Don’t Lawyers Represent Themselves in Their Divorces?

 Most attorneys, family law practitioners or not, would agree that turning the job of handling their divorce over to professional and experienced family law attorneys is in the best interests of all involved, including their children.
 There is certainly enough stress in simply dealing with the emotional upheaval that inherently comes with divorce without having to worry about court rules, procedures and unfamiliar laws.

-If you are looking to file or if you have filed for divorce and have questions about your rights, please contact us to schedule your free consultation with one of our attorneys who has dedicated their practice to family law in New Jersey.
+If you are looking to file or if you have filed for divorce and have questions about your rights, please contact us to schedule your consultation with one of our attorneys who has dedicated their practice to family law in New Jersey.